 On June 29, 2015, the WEC Merger was completed, and Integrys became a wholly owned subsidiary of Wisconsin Energy Corporation.
 Wisconsin Energy Corporation then changed its name to WEC Energy Group, Inc. The merger was subject to the approvals of various government agencies, including the ICC.
 Approvals were obtained from all agencies subject to several conditions.
-The ICC order includes a base rate freeze for us for two years after the close of the merger.
-This base rate freeze does not impact our ability to adjust rates through our various riders or our GCRM.
+The ICC order included a base rate freeze for us for two years after the close of the merger.
+This base rate freeze expired in 2017 and did not impact our ability to adjust rates through our various riders or our GCRM.